kxn/codex/docs/config.md

 # The path `/chat/completions` will be amended to this URL to make the POST
 # request for the chat completions.
 base_url = "https://api.openai.com/v1"
-# If `env_key` is set, identifies an environment variable that must be set when
-# using Codex with this provider.
-The value of the environment variable must be
-# non-empty and will be used in the `Bearer TOKEN` HTTP header for the POST request.
+# Provide the API key directly or reference an environment variable containing it.
+# api_key = "sk-..."
 env_key = "OPENAI_API_KEY"
 # Valid values for wire_api are "chat" and "responses".
 Defaults to "chat" if omitted.
 wire_api = "chat"